alex0000-ops/Cybersecurity-of-AI/pages/Evasion attack.md

 - ### Fast Gradient Sign Method (FGSM)

   At its core, FGSM is a white-box attack, meaning it requires knowledge of the model’s architecture and parameters.
 The idea is to perturb the input data by adding a small amount of noise based on the gradient of the loss with respect to the input.
 The simplicity of FGSM lies in its effectiveness in creating adversarial examples with minimal computational cost. [zdroj](https://medium.com/@zachariaharungeorge/a-deep-dive-into-the-fast-gradient-sign-method-611826e34865)
+- Essentially, FGSM computes the gradients of a loss function (e.g., mean-squared error or categorical cross-entropy) with respect to the input image and then uses the sign of the gradients to create a *new image* (i.e., the adversarial image) that *maximizes* the loss.
+- **The result is an output image that, according to the human eye, looks *identical *to the original, but makes the neural network make an *incorrect prediction!*** [zdroj](https://pyimagesearch.com/2021/03/01/adversarial-attacks-with-fgsm-fast-gradient-sign-method/)
 - ![image.png](../assets/image_1755707089154_0.png) [zdroj]({{video https://www.youtube.com/watch?v=oZYgaD004Dw}})
 - ![image.png](../assets/image_1755707276957_0.png) [zdroj]({{video https://www.youtube.com/watch?v=oZYgaD004Dw}})
 -